aws-samples/aws-security-reference-architecture-examples/aws_sra_examples/terraform/solutions/inspector/README.md

 Please navigate to the [installing the AWS SRA Solutions](./../../README.md#installing-the-aws-sra-solutions) section of the documentation for more information and installation instructions.

-*For the CloudFormation version of this AWS SRA solution as well as more information please navigate to the [AWS SRA cloudtrail solution documentation](./../../../solutions/inspector/inspector_org/README.md) page.*
+*For the CloudFormation version of this AWS SRA solution as well as more information please navigate to the [AWS SRA Inspector solution documentation](./../../../solutions/inspector/inspector_org/README.md) page.*

 ---